samtools/tabix/util/bam2pairs/README.md

 ```
 readID chr1 pos1 chr2 pos2 strand1 strand2
 ```
-It is bgzipped and indexed by pairix (https://github.com/hms-dbmi/pairix) on the chromosome pairs.
+It is bgzipped by `bgzip` and indexed by `pairix` on the chromosome pairs.

 ## Example Output